Updated

 5. What if I ignore my traffic ticket?

 Anyone ticketed for a misdemeanor traffic offense will have a bench warrant issued for their arrest if they skip court or fail to pay their fine.
-And the Colorado DMV may suspend the defendant’s license until the matter is resolved.4
+The Colorado DMV may suspend your license until the matter is resolved.4

 6. Can I choose to go to trial?

 Yes.
-Colorado defendants facing a misdemeanor traffic offense charge may have a jury trial with six jurors.
-With the court’s permission, the defendant can ask for a smaller jury of no less than three people.
-Defendants can also forgo a jury trial and choose to have a bench trial instead.5
+If you are facing a misdemeanor traffic offense charge, you are entitled to a jury trial with six jurors.
+With the court’s permission, you can ask for a smaller jury of no less than three people.
+You can also forgo a jury trial and choose to have a bench trial instead.5

 After the alleged traffic violation occurs, Colorado prosecutors have 1 year to press criminal charges.
 Learn more about criminal statutes of limitations in Colorado.6